rus0000/jsinheritance/README.md

 * Object property can hold a value or reference to another object or function
 * Functions are also objects, but of special type
 * There is no `classes` and no `constructors` in a language
-* Every function can be invoked as a constructor, but this doesn't mean it *should* be invoked as a constructor
+* Any function can be invoked as a constructor, but this doesn't mean it *should* be invoked as a constructor
 * Functions, which are intended to be used as constructors, just called `constructor functions`.
 Tey have to be invoked with a `new` keyword to construct a new object
 * By convention, constructor functions are named with `PascalCase`, all other functions are named with `camelCase`
+* Function in JavaScript is a main force.
+It can be used as:
+  * a regular function
+  * an object, because it is object
+  * a constructor
+  * a name space
+  * a closure to capture context
+  * ... and hundreds of other applications

 ### Advanced part
 #### Functions